GilesStrong/lumin/README.md

 ## Installation

-Due to some strict version requirements on packages, it is recommended to install LUMIN in its own Python environment, e.g `conda create -n lumin python=3.6`

 ### From PyPI

 The main package can be installed via:
 `pip install lumin`

-Full functionality requires two additional packages as described below.
+Full functionality requires an additional package as described below.

 ### For development